satori-com/mzbench/README.md

 Current MZBench version is shipped with AWS EC2 cloud and local execution plugins, but other clouds are welcome, please refer to [Cloud plugin creation guide](doc/cloud_plugin.md).

+### Working with API

+MZBench server could be used directly via [HTTP API](doc/server_api.md) for better integration with external tools.

 ## Support

 Please report an issue on github.